MarcosCarballoV/MarcosCarballoV/README.md

   Throughout my career, I have developed more competencies in the field of electronic engineering.

 ## 🚀 Passion
 I am passionate about creating hardware and embedded software for electronic systems.
+One day, I would like to work with a focus on designing, testing, and assembling electronic circuits for medical equipment.

 ### 🛠 Skills
 - 🔌 Work with ESP32, nRF52840, among other microcontrollers.